 Muqtada al-Sadr Sadr on second reference

 Myanmar Use Myanmarese to describe the people, rather than Burmese.
-For more information, see this guidance in the NPR ethics handbook.
+For more information, see NPR Editorial Guidance Book

 - Minors — We agree with AP’s thinking: “AP does not name juveniles accused of crimes unless there are overriding needs, such as warning the public about dangerous situations, e.g., a manhunt.
 In exceptional cases, juveniles charged as adults for particularly serious crimes may be named in news stories, but only after clearance by senior [NPR] editors.”
 In stories without a crime element, children under 16 should be referred to by first name on secondary references.
 In limited cases, a first name may be appropriate for older teens.
 For example: In a piece about the victims of the Parkland, Fla., high school shooting, most of the students were under 16, but several were older.
 We used first names for all.
 Consult the standards and practices editor or a deputy managing editor for guidance.